 - Semen analysis: Evaluates the quantity and quality of the male partner’s sperm, specifically looking at parameters such as sperm count, morphology (size and shape), and motility (the number moving in a forward progression).

 Prior to starting diagnostic testing, many patients have already had their blood drawn and know what to expect regarding hormone evaluation.
-Most patients, though, have not experienced an Hysterosalpingogram.
-Fear of the unknown can make many patients nervous or apprehensive about this aspect of their diagnostic work-up.
-While many patients are surprised at how quick and painless an HSG is, understanding how the HSG is performed can help put your mind at ease when preparing for the test.
+Most patients, though, have not experienced a hysterosalpingogram (HSG).

 Why Do I Need a Hysterosalpingogram (HSG)?